Akram-abdl/AskMe/README.md

 ## Commands

-* `!hello` - A greeting message from the bot.
-* `!ask <question>` - Ask any question and get a response from OpenAI's GPT-3.
-* `!translate <target_language>;<message>` - Translate the message to the target language.
+This Discord bot has various useful commands to enhance your server's user experience.
+Below is a list of available commands:

+* **/weather [city]** - Fetches the 5-day weather forecast for the specified city, including temperature and weather conditions.

+* **/news [country_code] [optional: topic]** - Retrieves the top news headlines for the specified country, with an optional topic to filter the news by.

-* `!joke` - Get a joke or a fun fact from OpenAI's Curie engine.
+* **/fact** - Shares a random fact for your entertainment and learning.

-* `!fact` - Get a random fact from OpenAI's Curie engine.
+* **/joke** - Tells a random joke to lighten up the atmosphere.

-* `!news <topic>` - Get the latest news updates on a particular topic.
-* `!quiz` - Play a quiz game on any topic.
+* **/ask [question]** - Answers your questions on various topics using the power of AI.

+* **/translate [target_language] [text]** - Translates the given text to the specified target language.

+To use these commands, simply type the command with the required parameters in the chat.
+Enjoy!

 ## Installation

 1. Clone this repository.
-2. Create a virtual environment using `virtualenv venv`.
-3. Activate the virtual environment using `source venv/bin/activate`.
-4. Install the required packages using `pip install -r requirements.txt`.
+2. Install the required packages using `pip install -r requirements.txt`.
-5. Create a `.env` file and add the necessary environment variables
+3. Create a `.env` file and add the necessary environment variables
-6. Run the bot using `python main.py`.
+4. Run the bot using `python main.py`.

 ## Contributing